evolvingstuff/vdw2/content/posts/covid-vaccination-problems-1000-x-worse-than-thalidomide.md

 * &quot;It appeared to be a heartfelt apology….well delivered….but presented by a politician so ignorant and ill-informed that he cannot see a pharmaceutical catastrophe a  **thousand times greater**  unfolding before his very eyes right now.&quot;

-* &quot;It has taken 60 years for an apology to be given to the people harmed by thalidomide.  **&lt;span style=&quot;color:orange;&quot;&gt;How long will it take before an apology is given to the people harmed by the COVID-19 “vaccines”?&lt;/span&gt;**
+* &quot;It has taken 60 years for an apology to be given to the people harmed by thalidomide.  **&lt;span style=&quot;color:#060;&quot;&gt;How long will it take before an apology is given to the people harmed by the COVID-19 “vaccines”?&lt;/span&gt;**

 ---